AdhamMagdyA/hemex-curriculum/tracks/backend-development/3-ecommerce-full-project/README.md

 - build a stat machine diagram to introduce the concepts of state machine and how to track an entity's states
 ![Ordering State Machine Diagram](../../../resources/projects/ecommerce/docs/order_states.png)

+- begin by building the cart management APIs add to cart, remove from cart, and clear cart

 ## Lessons
 (To be defined)